 Also, it is better to plan an advanced general check-up, as polydactyly is often associated with the heart and craniofacial abnormalities, blood disorders.

-How to arrange treatment of polydactyly in the world’s leading clinics?
+Treatment of polydactyly in the world’s leading hospitals

 As the plastic surgery of polydactyly is mainly performed in children of the young age, such interventions require high-tech medical equipment and excellent skills of doctors.
 German clinics rank among the leading healthcare institutions in this sphere.
 Doctors in Germany elaborate individualized treatment programs, perform two-step medical interventions in children with complex pathology and pay attention to the qualitative rehabilitation.